weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 ### Installing Webpack

-Webpack is a bundler, it fetch source code, and create an output that is simpler to manipulate. that's it whole purpose, but by binding webpack with some other services such as babel, you can minify it, or even transpile it into diferents version of javascript, and this is mandatory to be browser compliant.
+Webpack is a bundler, it fetch source code, and create an output that is simpler to manipulate. that's it whole purpose, but by binding webpack with some other services such as babel, you can minify it, or even transpile it into different version of JavaScript, and this is mandatory to be browser compliant.
 So let's install webpack as a development dependency:

 ```bash
 yarn add webpack webpack-cli --dev